The Menagerie (Star Trek: The Original Series): Production

 "The Menagerie" was a solution to a large and growing problem with the show's production: its special effects, unprecedented for a weekly television production, were causing delays in the completion of each episode.
 The problem was cumulative, with shows getting delivered to NBC later and later.
 In order to fulfill their series commitment with NBC, Roddenberry wrote a two-part episode that needed only one week of production, and would reuse a large amount of footage from the then-unaired original pilot of Star Trek, "The Cage".

 New filming took place for the framing story for "The Cage".
 Since Jeffrey Hunter was unavailable to reprise his role as Captain Pike, a look-alike actor, Sean Kenney, played the injured captain in the new scenes, although Hunter was represented in flashback footage and credited accordingly (along with the other original "Cage" cast).
 Also in the new scenes, Malachi Throne (who provided the voice of the Keeper in the original "Cage") portrayed Commodore Jose Mendez, while Julie Parrish played personal assistant Miss Piper.
 Since Throne played a second role in "The Menagerie", the Keeper's voice was electronically processed to sound higher-pitched.
 This modified voice would replace Malachi Throne's original voice work in the remastered and new "Original" versions of "The Cage" released later.
 The Keeper, wishing Kirk a pleasant future, further addresses the captain by name as the illusory fully able-bodied Pike is seen walking with Vina.
 The preview trailer for Part II uses Throne's original Keeper's voice.

 The framing story was directed by veteran Star Trek director Marc Daniels.
 Because most of his footage was used in Part I, he was given directing credit for this part.
 The director of "The Cage", Robert Butler, was given credit for Part II, because most of that footage was from the original pilot.

 Susan Oliver actually plays the slave girl painted in green makeup and dancing for Captain Pike.
-During preproduction makeup tests (using Majel Barrett as a stand-in), they sent the footage out for printing and when the film returned, there was little difference.
+During preproduction makeup tests (using Majel Barrett as a stand-in), they sent the footage out for printing and when the film returned, she did not appear very green.
 The film processing laboratory thought there had been an error in colorizing and thought they should compensate.
 The first time this happened, they reshot the film with a darker green and sent it out again for printing.
 The same thing happened again, but eventually the laboratory was notified to make no color changes.

 Footage from the master negative of "The Cage" was edited into the master negative of "The Menagerie".
 No other color or 35 mm copy of "The Cage" existed, only a black and white 16 mm print owned by Gene Roddenberry.
 In 1987, the full-color negative "trims" from "The Cage" that had not been used in "The Menagerie" were discovered at a film laboratory in Los Angeles and returned to Paramount Pictures.